A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Introduction

-To reduce the complexity, in this paper, we propose the \textbf{SIPF-PIC} framework (see Algorithm \ref{SIPF-PIC}) that integrates localized particle-grid operations with spectral field solvers accelerated by the fast Fourier transform (FFT).
-This hybrid method confines particle interactions to adjacent grid nodes while resolving global frequency-domain couplings via FFT, yielding a computational complexity of $\mathcal{O}\left(P + H^3 \log H\right)$ per timestep, as presented in Theorem \ref{thm:overall_complexity}.
-The bidirectional interaction mechanism operates in each time step through two stages: particle-to-grid projection (see Algorithm \ref{Alg:P2G}) transfers particle-derived data to the computational grid, while grid-to-particle interpolation (see Algorithm \ref{Alg:G2P}) distributes field solutions from the grid back to individual particles; details are provided in Section 3.
-The particle-to-grid projection in the SIPF-PIC framework, which numerically realizes the trigonometric summation that is also known as the unequally spaced fast Fourier transform (USFFT) \cite{USFFT}, has been employed in Fourier-basis particle simulations \cite{USFFTS}.
+In this paper, to reduce the complexity, we propose the SIPF-PIC method (see Algorithm \ref{SIPF-PIC}) that integrates localized particle-grid operations with spectral field solvers accelerated by the fast Fourier transform (FFT).
+This hybrid method confines particle interactions to adjacent grid nodes while resolving global frequency-domain couplings via FFT, yielding a computational complexity of $O\left(P + H^3 \log H\right)$ per timestep, as presented in Theorem \ref{thm:overall_complexity}.
+The bidirectional interaction mechanism operates in each time step through two stages: particle-to-grid projection (see Algorithm \ref{Alg:P2G}) transfers particle-derived data to the computational grid, while grid-to-particle interpolation (see Algorithm \ref{Alg:G2P}) distributes field solutions from the grid back to individual particles; details are provided in Section \ref{sec:PIC}.
+The particle-to-grid projection in the SIPF-PIC method, which numerically realizes the trigonometric summation that is also known as the unequally spaced fast Fourier transform (USFFT) \cite{USFFT}, has been employed in Fourier-basis particle simulations \cite{USFFTS}.
 The grid-to-particle interpolation is employed in classical particle-in-cell methods \cite{alma99,TskhakayaD.2007TPM} and does not rely on spectral decompositions.
-Our algorithm reduces the particle-grid interaction complexity from $\mathcal{O}\left(P H^3\right)$ to $\mathcal{O}\left(P + H^3 \log H\right)$, enabling the simulation of 3D KS systems with significantly increased particle numbers $(P>10^6)$ and finer grids $(H=256)$, and thus resulting in increased numerical precision.
+Our algorithm reduces the particle-grid interaction complexity from $O\left(P H^3\right)$ to $O\left(P + H^3 \log H\right)$, thus enabling the simulation of 3D KS systems with significantly increased particle numbers $(P>10^6)$ and finer grids $(H=256)$, and resulting in improved numerical accuracy.